MischaU8/yumyum/snapping/snap-to-grid-and-grid-size_m3TurWFMEag.md

 Uploaded: 2023-04-21

-yum yum Floyd here with a quick look at snap to grid and grid size and plasticity to enable the snap to grid option simply click the snap to grid toggle in the upper right corner of the
+yum yum Floyd here with a quick look at snap to grid and grid size in Plasticity to enable the snap to grid option simply click the snap to grid toggle in the upper right corner of the
 UI once enabled elements will snap to